 I truly believe that if we could see into the spiritual realm…if we could see what lies ahead for us in Christ, forgetting the past and focusing on the prize would not be hard at all.
 But since we cannot see with physical eyes, we must trust the Word of God and the promises contained in it.
 We don’t have to fear the past or the future.
 After all, we are running in, through, for, and towards the One who holds all things together.

-Lord Jesus, Thank You for Your sacrifice on the cross.
-I know that without the shedding of Your blood my sins could not be forgiven.
-Because I have forgiveness, I am able to let go of past mistakes, hurts and disappointments.
+Dear Jesus, thank You for Your sacrifice on the cross.
+I know that without the shedding of Your blood, my sins could not be forgiven.
+Because I have forgiveness, I am able to let go of past mistakes, hurts, and disappointments.
 Help me to remember today that my hope is in You alone.
-It is in Your name I pray.
-Amen.
+In Jesus' name, amen.